st-ixlab/st-ixlab.github.io/_posts/2025-02-24-one-paper-accepted-to-2025-chi-lbw.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Exploring Emotion Expression Through Silent Speech Interface in Public VR/MR: Effects of Automation on User Experience" by Yewon Min, Jiyeon Oh, Jae-Yeop Jeong was accepted to 2025 CHI LBW tracK!
+Our paper "Exploring Emotion Expression Through Silent Speech Interface in Public VR/MR: Effects of Automation on User Experience" by Yewon Min, Jiyeon Oh, Jae-Yeop Jeong was accepted to 2025 CHI LBW tracK!